 Capital One® Venture® Rewards Credit Card

 If you want to earn flexible travel points on all your holiday shopping, you can also consider the Capital One® Venture® Rewards Credit Card.
-Once you sign up for this card, you have the potential to earn a one-time bonus of 50,000 miles, worth $500 in travel after you spend $3,000 on purchases within the first three months account opening.
+Once you sign up for this card, you have the potential to Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
 You also earn 2x miles for each dollar you spend, which makes this card a smart option for regular expenses even after the holidays are over.

 If you’re someone who is really into travel, you’ll also benefit from the fact this card offers up to $100 application fee credit for Global Entry or TSA Pre✔®.
 However, one of the biggest benefits of this card is the fact that you can redeem points for any travel expense at a rate of one cent per point.
 You could pay for hotel stays, airfare, train travel, or a cruise, for example.
 It’s totally up to you how you choose to reward yourself.

-This card does charge a $95 annual fee, but it is waived the first year.
+This card does charge a $95 annual fee.

 Chase Sapphire Preferred® Card

 Another card to consider lets you redeem points in several different ways.
 The Chase Sapphire Preferred® Card